sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--feedback`: provide feedback about this command by opening up a GitHub discussion

+### sg lint format

+Check client code and docs for formatting errors.

+Flags:

+* `--feedback`: provide feedback about this command by opening up a GitHub discussion

 ## sg generate

 Run code and docs generation tasks.